Man ’causes panic’ at Upstate school, claims he was shot at - NewsBreak

 Man ’causes panic’ at Upstate school, claims he was shot at

-GREENVILLE, South Carolina (WSPA) – A man has been arrested after “causing panic” at a Greenville County school Monday morning after he said he was being shot at.
+GREENVILLE, S.C.
+(WSPA) – A man has been arrested after “causing panic” at a Greenville County school Monday morning after he said he was being shot at.

 According to the Greenville Police Department, officers responded to W. Washington Street in reference to a shooting near Legacy Charter School.